Last Song for You: Development

 Screenwriter Jill Leung worked for over 20 years in Hong Kong action cinema before planning his directorial debut with a romance film, a genre he considers his favorite and feels has been lacking in recent years.
-He invited his frequent collaborator and film director Wilson Yip, to serve as the film's producer.
+He invited his frequent collaborator and film director Wilson Yip as the film's producer.
 The film was greenlit in January 2021 by the Hong Kong Film Development Council, with funding of HKD$5,353,220.
 To prepare for his directorial debut, Leung took acting classes with actor Chu Pak Him to improve his communication with the cast.
 He envisioned the protagonist being played by Ekin Cheng and Ian Chan in the early stages of the project and directly approached them, as he found both to be musicians who have "a self-sufficient vibe from the showbiz" that suits the character's traits.
 Cheng accepted the invitation from Wilson Yip right after reading the screenplay, finding the role a refreshing change from the gang bosses he usually plays and a challenging portrayal.
 The film also marks singer Ian Chan's first leading role in a feature film.
 In October 2023, the film was announced as in production, with Cheng, Chan, and Natalie Hsu confirmed as the lead cast.
 In March 2024, the film was presented at the Hong Kong Filmart.
 The film was presented at the Asian Contents & Film Market in October, and an official trailer was released that same month, with a tentative release date set for December.